julissarokohl/Docs/en/extending-modx/services/modmail.md

 Simple, no?

 Note that we have to reset() if we want to send mail again; this resets all the fields to blank.
 Also, the fields above are _optional_ (just like PHPMailer), so that if you didn't want to specify a 'reply-to' (though we recommend it!) you can.

+Sending images in the body of the email can be easily accomplished by using the full path of the image file in the template and setting the encoding to quoted-printable.

 Also, if you want to send the email to multiple addresses, you can simply call address('to') again, like so: